kristianernst/kristianernst.github.io/_posts/2023-08-20-multivariate_calculus.markdown

 \end{align*}
 $$

-The gradient of $f$ is just a vector containing all the partial derivatives of its function:
+The gradient of $$f$$ is just a vector containing all the partial derivatives of its function:

 $$
 \nabla f = \begin{bmatrix}\frac{\partial f}{\partial x } = cos(x)y^2 \\